RCollins13/GenomicsToolbox/README.md

 ```
 **Usage Notes:**
 1a.
 Gene symbols in each list won't be sanity checked.
 1b.
-Gene lists don't even have to be gene symbols, so this script can be used to run an enrichment permutation between any two sets of strings.
+LIST1 and LIST2 don't even have to contain gene symbols; this script could theoretically be used to run an enrichment permutation between any two sets of strings.
+2. Whitespace not permitted in elements of LIST1 and LIST2.